 City Sightseeing South Africa acknowledges that our business depends on people.
 We therefore aim to make a positive contribution to disadvantaged communities in Cape Town and Johannesburg through donations and enterprise development within the tourism industry.

-To this end we are contributors to iKhaya le Themba in Hout Bay in Cape Town, by contributing a percentage of your bus ticket to this admirable cause.
+To this end we support iKhaya le Themba in Hout Bay, Cape Town, by contributing a percentage of your bus ticket costs to this admirable cause.

-A short stroll from our stop 23 at Imizamu Yethu is a children’s oasis known as iKhaya le Themba, the “Home of Hope”.
-This community driven initiative offers after school care with structured programmes to orphaned and vulnerable children from this township.
+A short stroll from our stop 23 at Imizamu Yethu is a children’s oasis known as iKhaya le Themba, “Home of Hope”.
+This community-driven initiative offers after-school care with structured programmes to orphaned and vulnerable children.
 We encourage our passengers to visit this initiative during the guided walking tour.
-We coached the guides to establish their own unique walking township tour, thus stimulating economic growth and bringing empowerment to this community.
+We coached the guides to establish their own unique walking tour, thus stimulating economic growth and bringing empowerment to the community.
 Visitors can enjoy a cup of coffee and marvel at the artworks on display whilst chatting with the children.
 There are many ways in which one can get involved and the staff on hand are more than happy to inform interested parties.

-In Johannesburg, through our partnership with a local entrepreneur (Kgomotso Pooe who started So-We-Too) and the establishment of the Soweto Combo Tour, we have initiated the job development, and the need to run more taxis.
-So-We-Too is now an example of a thriving South African business that also offers walking and bicycle tours in Soweto, and works hand in hand with various restaurants in the township.
+In Johannesburg, through our partnership with local entrepreneur Kgomotso Pooe, who started SoWeToo, and the establishment of the Red City Tour and Soweto Combo, we've helped create jobs.
+SoWeToo is now an example of a thriving South African business that also offers walking and bicycle tours in Soweto, and works hand in hand with various restaurants in the township.

-A wonderful offshoot from the success of the Soweto Tour was the launch of a Cape Town-based township tour called LaGuGu, which visits the townships of Langa and Gugulethu.
+A wonderful offshoot from the success of our Soweto add-on tour was the launch of a Cape Town-based township tour called LaGuGu, which visits the townships of Langa and Gugulethu.
 The LaGuGu tour is another partnership initiative with the same entrepreneurial organisation that runs the Soweto tours.